MxNxPx/katacoda-scenarios/terraform-docker-2/step1.md

 - [Nginx index page](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/)

-Should see an updated "hello from TF nginx" message on the page now.
+Should see an updated "hello from TF nginx" message on the page now (you may have to refresh the browser).

 ## Run Terraform apply yet again (no changes)